Twelve Days of Christmas: Eastern Orthodoxy

 Another of the more prominent festivals that are included among the Twelve Great Feasts is that of the Circumcision of Christ on 1 January.
 On this same day is the feast day of Saint Basil the Great, and so the service celebrated on that day is the Divine Liturgy of Saint Basil.

 On 2 January begins the Forefeast of the Theophany.
 The Eve of the Theophany on 5 January is a day of strict fasting, on which the devout will not eat anything until the first star is seen at night.
 This day is known as Paramony (Greek Παραμονή "Eve"), and follows the same general outline as Christmas Eve.
 That morning is the celebration of the Royal Hours and then the Divine Liturgy of Saint Basil combined with Vespers, at the conclusion of which is celebrated the Great Blessing of Waters, in commemoration of the Baptism of Jesus in the Jordan River.
 There are certain parallels between the hymns chanted on Paramony and those of Good Friday, to show that, according to Orthodox theology, the steps that Jesus took into the Jordan River were the first steps on the way to the Cross.
 That night the All-Night Vigil is served for the Feast of the Theophany.

 Western Christianity

 Within the Twelve Days of Christmas, there are celebrations both secular and religious.

-Christmas Day, if it is considered to be part of the Twelve Days of Christmas and not as the day preceding the Twelve Days, is celebrated by Christians as the liturgical feast of the Nativity of the Lord.
-It is a public holiday in many nations, including some where the majority of the population is not Christian.
+Christmas Day, counted as the first day of Christmastide in Catholicism, Lutheranism and Anglicanism, is celebrated by Christians as the liturgical feast of the Nativity of the Lord.
+It is a public holiday in many nations, including some such as India where the majority of the population is not Christian.
 On this see the articles on Christmas and Christmas traditions.

-26 December is "St. Stephen's Day", a feast day in the Western Church.
+26 December is "Saint Stephen's Day", a feast day in the Western Church.
 In the United Kingdom and its former colonies, it is also the secular holiday of Boxing Day.
 In some parts of Ireland it is denominated "Wren Day".

+27 December is the Feast of Saint John the Evangelist, while the 28 December is Childermass or the Feast of the Holy Innocents, in observance of the Massacre of the Innocents of the Nativity narrative, in which Herod the Great, king of Judea, orders the execution of all male children who are two years old and under in the vicinity of Bethlehem.